Career Academy

 • Clinical skills evaluation — you demonstrate 5 of the 24 required skills (randomly selected) on a mannequin or volunteer

 Career Academy is a registered state exam testing site — students test where they train, in a familiar environment.
+Learn more about the Tennessee CNA state exam.

 4